Warakurna Community: Facilities

 Children of school age at Warakurna attend the Warakurna campus of the Ngaanyatjarra Lands School which was formed in 2007 by administratively combining nine remote campuses in the Ngaanyatjarra lands.
 Warakurna campus caters to year nine, then students must transfer to the larger campus at Warburton.

 The community is serviced by the Giles Airstrip which provides a 24-hour all-weather 1600 m gravel runway with two services weekly to Alice Springs, and Royal Flying Doctor Service transport as required.
 It also has a community hall, women's centre, health clinic, football oval, basketball court and 25-metre indoor swimming pool.

 The first Indigenous-run police station in Western Australia is at Warakurna, set up some years ago and already showing some positive effects.
 Filmmaker Cornel Ozies, who made a documentary about the station, called Our Law and shown at the 2020 Sydney Film Festival, puts the success of the program down to four things: "respect, understanding, communication, and education".
-The two Noongar police officers learnt the local Ngaanyatjarra language and cultural protocols of the people.
+The two Noongar police officers learned the local Ngaanyatjarra language and cultural protocols of the people.

 In popular culture

-Warakurna is the namesake of the fifth track in the Midnight Oil album Diesel and Dust.
+Warakurna is the namesake of the fifth track in the Midnight Oil album Diesel and Dust (1987).